xddxdd/blog/source/_posts/en/article/modify-website/docker-share-network-namespace-bird-high-availability.lantian/index.md

 networks: [Redacted...]
 ```

 Here the Busybox container will run forever stably to keep the network namespace running, and PowerDNS and Bird will attach to it and provide services.
-Either PowerDNS or Bird can be updated any time without affecting the existence of the whole network namespace.
+Either PowerDNS or Bird can be updated at any time without affecting the existence of the whole network namespace.

 As for resource consumptions of Busybox: